 The 13 acres land surrounding the tomb became difficult to maintain when the Mughals shifted the capital to Agra.
-Things good worst when the British captured Bahadur Shah II in 1857.
+Things got worsened when the British captured Bahadur Shah II in 1857.
 They replaced the original garden with British like garden.
-Now, the Archaeological Survey of India has tried to restore it to the glorious past.
-The gardens surroundings are lush and lively at this time of the year.
+Archaeological Survey of India has tried to restore it to the glorious past.
 The vast open spaces and cool shades surrounding the tomb are a treat for city dwellers.

 Though the monument we see now is only a shadow of the glorious past, the red Sandstone tomb sparks when the golden evening sun shines over it.
-The magic of that moment makes everything new.
-You can hear the sound and happy screams of children as they make the best of their trip.
-It still has so much to offer.
+The magic of that moment makes everything new again.